Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build-maintenance.typ

     - Low Strength Axles
     - Zipties
     - Polycarbonate
-    - The rest of the materials can be found  in the tool box.
+    - The rest of the materials can be found in the toolbox.
   ],
   figure(
     image("build-maintenance/12.31.24-1.png", width: 120pt),
-    caption: "Intake at the start of 12/31/2024
+    caption: "Intake at the start of 12/31/2024"
-"
   ),
   stack(
     spacing: 10pt,